 MIT Comparative Media Studies/Writing offers innovative programs that apply critical analysis, collaborative research, and design across a variety of media arts, forms, and practices.

-It develops thinkers who understand the dynamics of media change and can apply their insights to contemporary problems.
-It cultivates practitioners and artists who can work in multiple forms of contemporary media.
-Its students and research help shape the future by engaging with media industries and the arts as critical and visionary partners at a time of rapid transformation.
+We develop thinkers who understand the dynamics of media change and can apply their insights to contemporary problems.
+We cultivate practitioners and artists who can work in multiple forms of contemporary media.
+Our students and research help shape the future by engaging with media industries and the arts as critical and visionary partners at a time of rapid transformation.

-CMS/W is devoted to understanding the ways that media technologies and their uses can enrich the lives of individuals locally, across the U.S., and globally.
-CMS/W faculty, researchers, and students share a deep commitment to the development of pioneering new tools and strategies which serve the needs of diverse communities in the 21st century.
+At CMS/W, we are devoted to understanding the ways that media technologies and their uses can enrich the lives of individuals locally, across the U.S., and globally.

-In its unique approach to humanities and arts education, CMS/W:
+In our unique approach to humanities and arts education, CMS/W:

 - Offers degree programs centered on collaboration and research laboratories;

 - Engages with media practices across historical periods, cultural settings, and methods in order to assess change, design new tools, and anticipate media developments;

 - Supports a distinguished studio and workshop curriculum featuring the techniques and traditions of contemporary fiction, poetry, creative non-fiction, journalism, digital media, video, and games;

 - Works with programs throughout MIT to draw on and enrich the Institute’s unique mix of intellectual and entrepreneurial talent;